3 Days in New York City for First-Timers: Great Things to Do

 Best Places to Eat in New York City

-In New York City, there is a numerous number of places to eat and there are also options depending on your budget.
+In New York City, there are numerous places to eat and there are also options depending on your budget.
 Well, it is outrightly impossible to branch at every restaurant in New York.
 Also, to say what the best restaurants are is a constantly changing task.
 Here are some of the go-to places to eat quintessential New York classics.
-These are places people love to visit because eating in those places gives them the best experience as a first timer in New York.
+These are places people love to visit because eating in those places gives them the best experience as a first-timer in New York.

 - Spicy Chicken Sandwiches at The Commodore: Don’t be fooled from the outside and even from the inside.
-The dive bar without windows in Brooklyn is crowded, dark and loud.
+The dive bar without windows in Brooklyn is crowded, dark, and loud.
 The back courtyard is always occupied with cheap patio furniture and smoke of cigarettes.
-To say at least, the service at The Commodore restaurant might not be fantastic, but the spicy chicken sandwiches, the narchos, and the adult grilled cheese spices up everything.
-The food is out of this world and this makes the restaurant the most visited in the New York City.
+To say at least, the service at The Commodore restaurant might not be fantastic, but the spicy chicken sandwiches, the nachos, and the adult grilled cheese spice up everything.
+The food is out of this world and this makes the restaurant the most visited in New York City.

-- Pizza to Artichoke Basille’s: All over the New York City, you can get a slice of pizza valued at 1$ even of varying standards.
-But Artichoke Basille’s is the best street joints.
-The restaurant opens at a late hour, at times you even find nowhere to sit but the slices of the pizza there are huge, homemade and tasty.
-The special delicacies are the Artichoke slice, spinach, cream sauce, mozzarella, pecorina, and Mamma Mia.
+- Pizza to Artichoke Basille’s: All over New York City, you can get a slice of pizza valued at 1$ even of varying standards.
+But Artichoke Basille’s is the best street joint.
+The restaurant opens at a late hour, at times you even find nowhere to sit but the slices of the pizza there are huge, homemade, and tasty.
+The special delicacies are the Artichoke slice, spinach, cream sauce, mozzarella, pecorino, and Mamma Mia.

 - Ice cream at Oddfellows: The flavors of the hipster ice cream at this joint located in Brooklyn would definitely exceed your expectations.
 The best part of Oddfellow restaurants is the freshly baked waffle cones.
 You can perceive them as soon as you walk in the door.

 Check a separate article with great outdoor dining places in New York